 Michigan Workforce Longitudinal Data System (WLDS)

-The WLDS partners with the Michigan Department of Education, Center for Educational Performance and Information, the Department of Technology, Management and Budget’s Bureau of Labor Market Information and Strategic Initiatives, and Unemployment Insurance to merge information from separate systems to provide essential aggregate data to Michigan’s stakeholders, including students/parents, teachers, legislators, workforce and education policymakers, taxpayers and employers.
+The Department of Labor and Economic Opportunity’s Office of Employment and Training partners with the Michigan Department of Education, the Center for Educational Performance and Information, the Center for Data and Analytics, and the Unemployment Insurance Agency to merge information from separate systems to provide essential aggregate data to Michigan stakeholders, including students/parents, teachers, legislators, workforce and education policymakers, taxpayers and employers.

-The linkage of database records allows analysis of the relationship between education and training programs, the provision of employment services, and employment within Michigan.
+The connection of database records allows analysis of education and training program outcomes, the delivery of employment services, and employment within Michigan.
 The enhanced data can be used to make informed decisions about training and education, policy, and programming to improve our return on investment.

 The Power of Longitudinal Data Systems: Connecting Data Across Programs and Over Time